emqx/emqx-docs/en_US/dashboard/rules.md

 ### Action Outputs

-After completing the editing of the SQL statement and the rule debugging, you can get output data that meets our requirements.
+After completing the editing of the SQL statement and the rule debugging, you can get output data that meets your requirements.
 At this time, you can select the action that needs to be executed after the rule is triggered in the **Action Outputs** tab on the right side of the page.
 Click the **Add Action** button, and you can select the type of the actions, including 2 built-in actions and various Sink/Source to continue to process the output data of the rule.
 For more detailed information about creating actions, see [Add Action](../data-integration/rule-get-started.md#add-action).

 ## View Rules